farn21/api-qpr/QPR_MOD.md

 Backend
 -------

-In the backend you can a setting to select what group IDs are the default tha the new users are registered
+In the backend you can add setting to select that group IDs are the default tha the new users are registered

 local_settings.py